cyrilgoutte/EuroGames16/README.md

 * gameTimes16: A list of UTC start times for the games
 * 16 directories identified by the date and trigram combination for each game

-Each directory contains 6 files:
+Each directory contains 6 files (where - stands for the trigram combination for each game):
 * -15sec.csv: preprocessed sentiment time series with 15s bins
 * -30sec.csv: preprocessed sentiment time series with 30s bins
 * -60sec.csv: preprocessed sentiment time series with 60s bins